YouTube · R/GA

 Introduction to YouTube Offline

-YouTube Go is a lighter version of YouTube built for the Indian market, with a headline feature the standard app lacks: offline video, download on wifi, watch later, spend no data.
+YouTube Go is a lighter version of YouTube built for India, with a headline feature the standard app lacks: offline video.
+Download on wifi, watch later, spend no data.

-The challenge: make Indians aware of what the new app can do, and let them download it, in a data-starved environment where every megabyte is rationed, and where many of the people who need it most have never heard of Google or YouTube.
+The challenge was awareness and access.
+Make first-time users understand what the app does and let them download it, in a place where every megabyte is rationed and many have never heard of Google or YouTube.

 Designed for the realities of India